openvm-org/openvm/docs/crates/vm.md

 }
 ```

+There is a `struct VmOpcode(usize)` to protect the global opcode `usize`, which must be globally unique for each opcode
+supported in a given VM.

 ### Chips for Opcode Groups

 Opcodes are partitioned into groups, each of which is handled by a single **chip**.
 A chip should be a struct of